DevOps20C/devOpsVorlesung/readme.md

 ## Flow

+push to main
+-triggers->
+github action
+-pushes->
-push to main -triggers-> github action -pushes-> docker image using dockerfile in repository is pushed to registry -> watchtower -checks-> new image detected in registry -> redeploy using new image
+docker image using dockerfile in repository to registry -> watchtower
+-checks->
+new image detected in registry
+-> redeploy using new image